dataminer-site/dataminer-site.github.io/_posts/2024-03-01-sql-gymnastics.md

 The first step of our flexible [table macro](/docs/sql/statements/create_macro#table-macros) is to choose a specific table using DuckDB's [`FROM`-first syntax](/2023/08/23/even-friendlier-sql#from-first-in-select-statements).
 Well that's not very dynamic!
 If we wanted to, we could work around this by creating a copy of this macro for each table we want to expose to our application.
-However, we will show another approach in our next example, and completely solve the issue in a follow up blog post with an in-development DuckDB feature.
+However, we will show another approach in our next example, and completely solve the issue in a follow up blog post with an in-development DataMiner feature.
 Stay tuned!

 Then we `SELECT` our grouping columns based on the list parameters that were passed in.